pd-giz-dave/fellsafe-uhf/README.md

   ## Road map (this is all vapourware as of 10/11/20)

    - acquire prototype hardware (done)
-   - build proof of concept prototype (1 station, in progress)
+   - build proof of concept prototype (1 station, in progress, complete by Jan 2021)
-   - build demo prototype (3 stations, registration, start, finish)
+   - build demo prototype (3 stations, registration, start, finish, Mar 2021)
-   - use demo prototype in parallel with existing systems to gain usage feedback
+   - use demo prototype in parallel with existing systems to gain usage feedback (whenever first race is!)
    - iterate
+   - full implementation (May 2021)
    - roll out (10+ stations)